SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Use Amazon Cognito Identity Pools for mobile apps

+Usually, mobile applications do not have complicated table relationships hence, it is recommended to use a NoSQL database like DynamoDB

 OAuth 2.0 is the industry-standard protocol for authorization.

 When assuming a role to access a resource in account B, the user gives up all access privileges of its role in account A. If question asks user to use multiple resources in both accounts, it is better to opt for resource based policy instead